folio-org/folio-org.github.io/doc/best-practices-dockerfiles.md

 'Dockerfile.build' to differentiate it from the runtime Dockerfile.

 * Most FOLIO Docker images will be derived from a pre-existing base image.
-If possible, use a existing base image from an "official repository" located on Docker Hub.
+If possible, use an existing base image from an "official repository" located on Docker Hub.
 Examples include the following:

   [OpenJDK for Java-based modules](https://hub.docker.com/_/openjdk)